Pink! Women’s Muay Thai Shorts

 A perfect juxtaposition of girlish bright pink with a deadly black Venum snake logo embroidery.
 The ideal shorts for all femme fatales.
 As always, Venum delivers.

-Tuff Sport is a relatively new Muay Thai brand started in 2003 by online retailer MuayThaiStuff.com.
+Tuff Sport is a Muay Thai brand started in 2003 by online retailer MuayThaiStuff.com.
 They are based in Bangkok with all their items being made in Thailand.
 The brand first caught my attention with the unique designs of their Muay Thai shorts.
 These stand out among the traditional designs of other brands by printing directly on the shorts.
 A must-have for all Muay Thai fashionistas.

 Retro Style Muay Thai Shorts